root3nl/SupportApp/README.md

 #### Security considerations
 As SupportHelper is able to execute scripts or commands with root privileges, it needs to be used responsibly.
 For most deployments, SupportHelper will not be needed and we recommend deploying the Support App without SupportHelper.
 If you're unsure or unfamiliar with this concept, DO NOT use SupportHelper.
 This utility is separated from the Support App to avoid compromising the app-sandbox as well.

+> **Note**
-:information_source: Only values from a Configuration Profile will be used.
+> Only values from a Configuration Profile will be used.
 Values set by `defaults write` will be ignored as it imposes a security risk.

-### Local Variables
+### Variables

+You can use variables to dynamically populate text fields, like the title, footer, buttons or any other text field.
+You have the option to use Local Variables built-in the Support App and are MDM agnostic, or use MDM specific variables if available in your MDM solution.

+> **Note**
+> Using Built-in Local Variables or MDM variables depends on the use case you want to achieve or the available variables and you may use both if needed.

+#### Built-in local variables
-The Support App supports local variables with device and user details, which can be used across the app like the title, footer, buttons or any other text field.
+The Support App supports local variables with device and user details and work independently from your MDM solution.

-The following local variables are available with an example:
+The following built-in local variables are available with an example:
-* %COMPUTERNAME%: the current computer name
+* **%COMPUTERNAME%**: the current computer name/hostname
-* %MODELNAME%: the model name, like MacBook Air (M2, 2022)
+* **%MODELNAME%**: the model name, like MacBook Air (M2, 2022)
-* %MODELSHORTNAME%: the short model name like MacBook
+* **%MODELSHORTNAME%**: the short model name like MacBook or iMac
-* %FULLNAME%: the full name of the local macOS user account
+* **%FULLNAME%**: the full name of the local macOS user account
+* **%USERNAME%**: the username of the local macOS user account
-* %MACOSVERSION%: the macOS version, like 13.4.1
+* **%MACOSVERSION%**: the macOS version, like 13.4.1
-* %MACOSVERSIONNAME%:  the macOS version marketing name, like Ventura
+* **%MACOSVERSIONNAME%**:  the macOS version marketing name, like Ventura or Sonoma
+* **%SERIALNUMBER%**: the devices serial number
-* %IPADDRESS%: the current IP address
+* **%IPADDRESS%**: the current IP address
-* %SSID%: the current wireless network name (SSID)
-* %UPDATESAVAILABLE%: the number of updates available
+* **%UPDATESAVAILABLE%**: the number of updates available

+Example
+* Set `title` to "Hi %FULLNAME%!"

+#### MDM variables

-### Jamf Pro variables
+##### Jamf Pro variables
 When using Jamf Pro as the MDM solution, variables from Jamf Pro can also be used in the Configuration Profile values to dynamically populate text fields.

 Example
 * Set `title` to "Hi $FULLNAME!"

-More information about Jamf variables: https://docs.jamf.com/10.36.0/jamf-pro/documentation/Computer_Configuration_Profiles.html
+More information about Jamf variables: https://learn.jamf.com/bundle/jamf-pro-documentation-current/page/Computer_Configuration_Profiles.html

 ## How to use SF Symbols
 We choose to go all the way with SF Symbols as these good looking icons are designed by Apple and give the app a native look and feel.
 All icons have a symbol name which you can use in the Configuration Profile.
 As these icons are built into macOS, it automatically shows the correct icon.